 The gas valve can now be replaced.
 Ensure the correct type of gas valve is used, see Section 5.1 for more details.
 Refit all components in reverse order.
+Check and reset Softlite setting to 'B' (as shown) where necessary.
 Set gas pressures to data badge or as per section 1.12 and ensure reliable burner performance.
 Test product and close access doors.